Connect to your S3 bucket

-Note that an S3 connection is created by default when you deploy Upsolver on your AWS account.
+Note that an Amazon S3 connection is created by default when you deploy Upsolver on your AWS account.

 The connection in this example is created based on the default credentials derived from Upsolver's integration with your AWS account.